eaguirre12/CUNY-Js5/Arduino/turn_on_V3_0/Notes.md

 The current sense resistor is too small to get a good read on an LED.
     It doesn't even work all that well with a 75 Ohm resistor I should use 1 Ohm instead.
 Schematic changed.

+## 2025-05-31

+What's left to turn on?
+    SD card
+    Button
+    Calculate voltage/current of the heater NFET

+Heater NFET calculations
+    If the current is 275 mA, then voltage drop across the sense resistor will be 275 mV That means V_GS = 3.3 - 0.275 = 3.025
+    R_ON = 48 mOhm max with V_GS = 2.5V
+    P = 275mA ^2 * 48 mOhm = 4 mW

+Should I power the Adalogger through the USB pin instead?
+    The risk is back-feeding power to USB
+    I could use a 5V regulator on board, with a diode to the USB pin.
+That would prevent the USB feeding the battery side of the circuit when no battery is attached.
+And it would drop the voltage slightly.
+    Eh, I think I'll stick with what I have.
+It seems to be working.

+What changes to make?
+    Increase sense resistor (done)
+    Change antialiasing filter cap (done)
+    Increase resistor for yellow and green LEDs (done) Add reverse polarity protection (done)
+    Add a heater LED (done)

+Heater LED
+    With forward voltage of 1.8V, the existing red LEDs from 3.3V have 0.5 mA current Running from 12V, we want 22k